HasanDnr/public-pages/learn/learn.md

 ## 2) Airflow

 There should be sufficient airflow through the pile, and generally the more, the better.
-This can be achieved, for instance, by ensuring that there are small gaps between the panels of your Soil Maker Box, or by having one side made of chicken wire.
+This can be achieved, for instance, by using a container which allows air to flow, such as the options on our [DIY page](https://www.makesoil.org/diy).

 ## 3) Moisture